Introduction to Data Analyst

 Hive is a Hadoop query language introduced by Facebook which can support terabytes and petabytes of data.
 PIG is used during the processing of both structured and unstructured data.

-Having all the data is just not enough as you also need to bring it to life.
-There are different data visualization tools which a data analyst can master e.g. Tableau, Oracle Visual Analyser, SAS Visual Analytics, and Microsoft Power BI.
-Using these tools a data analyst needs to make reports and communicate these findings to the top management.
+Having all the data is just not enough, as you also need to bring it to life.
+There are different data visualization tools which a data analyst can master, e.g. Tableau, Oracle Visual Analyser, SAS Visual Analytics, and Microsoft Power BI.
+Using these tools, a data analyst needs to make reports and communicate these findings to the top management.

 Data professionals are primarily statisticians, engineers, data miners, and IT professionals.
-Companies are always in search of best data analysts to boost their research and analysis departments.
+Companies are always in search of the best data analysts to boost their research and analysis departments.
 Data engineering plays a vital role in finance and Capitalization.
-They will get more of research-based work compared to the other non-technical work.
+They will get more research-based work compared to the other non-technical work.

 Who is the right audience for learning Data Analyst?